SSWConsulting/SSW.Rules.Content/rules/salary-sacrifice-electronic-devices/rule.md

 * are designed as a complete unit

 This provides you with a wide variety of work-related devices that you could salary sacrifice and save money on.
-Some devices such as Laptops, tablets, phones, and headphones are just some of the examples.
+Some devices such as laptops, tablets, phones, and headphones are just some of the examples.

-Accessories can be included in a salary sacrifice arrangement only if they are necessary for the basic operation of the electronic device.
+Accessories (such as cases and chargers) can be included in a salary sacrifice arrangement only if they are necessary for the basic operation of the electronic device.
 Accessories bundled into the price by the retailer can be included in the arrangement.

 ### The benefits of salary sacrifice